beltranaceves/gen_dsl/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
-I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

 * 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification
+* You can try running `mix format` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.

 ## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)
+This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md) and [Briandk's excelent gist](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)

-HyperWrite Logo